PerseusKyogre09/files-organize/README.md

 - Replace `yourusername` with your actual username or the appropriate file path.
 - Add/Modify categories as needed in the `categories` dictionary to include other file types.

-This formatted version includes emojis for visual appeal and ensures that all code is properly within code blocks.